 Why Study Business in the United States

-Additionally, more than 25% of the world’s largest public companies are also based in the United States.
+Additionally, around 30% of the world’s largest public companies are also based in the United States.
 So, students benefit from diverse employment and internship options, with both innovative startup companies and long-established industry leaders.

 Before you decide on a business program, take your time and explore your options.
 With so many different degrees, specializations, and learning styles, it is essential to research and find what works best for you.
 Spend some time looking for job openings in your home country and abroad, too — as it is also important to choose a business specialization with favorable prospects in the country where you intend to live.